Share

 WordPress Media Settings

-Through the media library settings, you can also set how the files are organized on your server as you upload them.
-Managing one or multiple Avada websites will mean that you will be managing hundreds, if not thousands of media files such as images, videos, audios, documents, etc., and this is why WordPress media organization is vital.
+In the media library settings, you can also configure how files are organized on your server as you upload them.
+Managing one or multiple Avada websites will mean that you will be managing hundreds, if not thousands, of media files such as images, videos, audios, documents, etc., and this is why WordPress media organization is vital.
 This is where FileBird comes in.

 Cleaning Up the Media Library